BEROCHLU/sakata/README.md

 ## Result files

 - `output1.log`
-  This is a log of the results obtained by using my implemented neural network to learn market data from approximately six months ago to today, segmented into 44-day intervals and learned day by day.
+  This is a log of the results obtained by using my implemented neural network to learn market data from approximately six months ago to today, segmented into batch-day period intervals and learned day by day.
 The value of `Norm:` for each period corresponds to the Sakata Index.
 The training parameters are as follows:
   - Input: 3 layers (including bias)
   - Hidden: 4 layers (including bias)
   - Output: 1 layer
   - Initial weight: 0.5
   - Training iterations: 500000
   - Activation function: Sigmoid
-  - Loss function: least-squares method
+  - Loss function: Least Square Method
   - Learning rate: 0.5
   - Biases: -1
   - Training data: The same dataset is used for both training and testing the model.